OliverHeffernan/DataFlow/README.md

 ### Delete column `dc`:

+## Motions within formula bar
+### Left and right `H` `L`:
+To move around in the formula bar, you can use the `H` command to move left, and the `L` command to move right.
+I am not set on this particular keymap, so if you have any suggestions for this command, please let me know.
+The struggle is how to differentiate it from the hjkl commands.
+I though to use control h and control l, but I personally have these mapped to something else on the system level, and I thought many others would have similar mappings.
+So I am open to suggestions, and am also looking to implement configuration, so that the user can change their keymaps.

+### Jump by word `w`:
+To jump to the start of the next word, type `w`.

+## Jump back by word `b`:
+To jump to the start of the current/next word, type `b`.

+### Jump to end of word:
+To jump to the end of the current/next word, type `e`.

+### Jump by white space `W`:
+To jump to the start of the next block of text (jumps to the character after the next space), type `W`.

+### Jump back by white space `B`:
+To jump back by white space, type `B`.

+## Reading and Writing
 ### Read/Open file `:o`:
 To open a preexisting file, enter `:o` into the command line, then press `enter`, you will be prompted with a open file dialog, simply choose the file you would like to open.